 The Company determines if an arrangement is a lease at inception.
 ROU assets represent the Company's right to use an underlying asset for the lease term and lease liabilities represent the Company's obligation to make lease payments arising from the lease.
 The classification of the Company's leases as operating or finance leases along with the initial measurement and recognition of the associated ROU assets and lease liabilities is performed at the lease commencement date.
 The measurement of lease liabilities is based on the present value of future lease payments over the lease term.
 The Company uses its incremental borrowing rate, based on the information available at commencement date, to determine the present value of lease payments when its leases do not provide an implicit rate.
 The Company uses the implicit rate when readily determinable.
 The ROU asset is based on the measurement of the lease liability, includes any lease payments made prior to or on lease commencement and excludes lease incentives and initial direct costs incurred, as applicable.
 Lease expense for the Company's operating leases is recognized on a straight-line basis over the lease term.
-Amortization expense for ROU assets associated with finance leases is recognized on the balance of the lease liability using the effective interest method based on the estimated incremental borrowing rate.
+Amortization expense for ROU assets associated with finance leases is recognized on the useful life of the asset or the lease term and interest expense associated with finance leases is recognized on the balance of the lease liability using the effective interest method based on the estimated incremental borrowing rate.

 The Company has lease agreements with lease and non-lease components.
 The Company has elected to not separate lease and non-lease components for any leases involving real estate and office equipment classes of assets and, as a result, accounts for the lease and non-lease components as a single lease component.
 The Company has elected to separate lease and non-lease components for any leases involving manufacturing facility classes of assets.
 Further, the Company elected the short-term lease exception policy, permitting it to not apply the recognition requirements of this standard to leases with terms of 12 months or less (short-term leases) for all classes of assets.
-As of December 31, 2021, the Company did not have any short-term leases.
+As of December 31, 2022, the Company did not have any short-term leases.

-Operating leases are included in right-of-use assets, operating lease liabilities, and operating lease liabilities, net of current portion in the Company's balance sheet.
-Finance leases are included in property and equipment, net, other liabilities, and other long-term liabilities in the Company's balance sheet.
+Operating leases are included in right-of-use assets, lease liabilities, and lease liabilities, net of current portion in the Company's balance sheet.
+Finance leases are immaterial.